-As mass media has become more segregated, the news, in particular, has to address one challenging question.
+As mass media has become more segregated, online news, in particular, has to address one challenging question.
 Do people actually care about accuracy?

 There seems to be anecdotal evidence that people judge the trustworthiness of sources based not on a history of reporting accuracy but rather, an alignment in worldview.
 Since most people (about 72%) struggle to identify factual versus opinion statements, this trend both confuses and alarms journalists.
 The instant-sharing and self-segregation on social media continue to churn misinformation at the same time that trust in reliable news sources wavers.
 No one, from platform moderators to politicians, has been able to decode this baffling behavior; people don’t trust the news on social media, but they read and share it, regardless.